Southern elephant seal: Range and population

-Behavior
+Behaviour

-Social behavior and reproduction
+Social behaviour and reproduction

 Elephant seals are among the seals that can stay on land for the longest periods of time, as they can stay dry for several consecutive weeks each year.
 Males arrive in the colonies earlier than the females and fight for control of harems when they arrive.
 Large body size confers advantages in fighting, and the agonistic relationships of the bulls gives rise to a dominance hierarchy, with access to harems and activity within harems being determined by rank.
-The dominant bulls (“harem masters”) establish harems of several dozen females.
+The dominant bulls ("harem masters") establish harems of several dozen females.
 The least successful males have no harems, but they may try to copulate with a harem male's females when the male is not looking.
 The majority of primiparous females and a significant proportion of multiparous females mate at sea with roaming males away from harems.

 An elephant seal must stay in his territory to defend it, which could mean months without eating, having to live on his blubber storage.
 Two fighting males use their weight and canine teeth against each other.
 The outcome is rarely fatal, and the defeated bull will flee; however, bulls can suffer severe tears and cuts.
 Some males can stay ashore for more than three months without food.
 Males commonly vocalize with a coughing roar that serves in both individual recognition and size assessment.
 Conflicts between high-ranking males are more often resolved with posturing and vocalizing than with physical contact.

 Generally, pups are born rather quickly in the breeding season.
 After being born, a newborn will bark or yap and its mother will respond with a high-pitched moan.
 The newborn begins to suckle immediately.
 Lactation lasts an average of 23 days.
 Throughout this period, the female fasts.
 Newborns weigh about 40 kg at birth, and reach 120 to 130 kg by the time they are weaned.
 The mother loses significant weight during this time.
 Young weaned seals gather in nurseries until they lose their birth coats.
 They enter the water to practice swimming, generally starting their apprenticeship in estuaries or ponds.
 In summer, the elephant seals come ashore to moult.
 This sometimes happens directly after reproduction.